chebfun/chebsite/docs/functions/chebmatrix/blockSizes.md

 ---
-title: """blockSizes"""
+title: "blockSizes"
 layout: function-reference-item
-class_name: """chebmatrix"""
+class_name: "chebmatrix"
-function_name: """blockSizes"""
+function_name: "blockSizes"
-snippet: """Sizes of the blocks within a chebmatrix."""
+snippet: "Sizes of the blocks within a chebmatrix."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- BLOCKSIZES Sizes of the blocks within a chebmatrix.
+<pre class="help-text"> BLOCKSIZES Sizes of the blocks within a chebmatrix.
     BLOCKSIZES(L) returns a cell of 1x2 size vectors.
 Each entry is one of
     these:
       [Inf,Inf] : operator block (maps function to function)